hjhamilton/GoRaft.Tech/README.md

 Daily Scrum

 The daily Scrum meeting is a timeboxed (ideally 15 minutes) meeting during which each team member will share the following:
-- What he/she accomplished yesterday
+- What he/she accomplished yesterday.
-- What he/she plans to accomplish today
+- What he/she plans to accomplish today.
 - What impediments (if any) need to be addressed that are blocking successful completion of one or more items of work.

 The meeting is intended to be short and focused.
 Although quick questions can be addressed during Scrum, longer discussions should be deferred until after the meeting.
-During the daily Scrum, the Scrum Master will note any impediments affecting the team, that need to be resolved and removed.
+During the daily Scrum, the Scrum Master will note any impediments that need to be resolved and removed.
+It's the Scrum Master's job to facilitate the elimination of impediments.
 The Scrum Master will also track progress against the Sprint Backlog and ensure transparency across the organization.

 Sprint Review